 You never really know what kind of stroke of luck or technological advance might revolutionize the way we work—that’s what makes this job fun. —Lauren Dietz, Planner

 What do you personally enjoy about planning?

 My favorite thing about planning is seeing the goals outlined during the planning process come to fruition.
 Helping our clients identify strategies and policies to achieve those goals is very rewarding. — Jared Foss, AICP, Planner

-Most of my work is centers around a specific park project or site.
+Most of my work is centers around a specific park project or commercial site development project.
 I like stepping back and looking at the bigger picture in order to find connections between a project and other complementary services or recreational opportunities.
-The ability to create connections through planning can lead project design in different directions and foster innovative solutions to expand the use of the project area. — Tim West, PLA, Leed, AP, Landscape Architect
+The ability to create connections through planning can lead project design in different directions and foster innovative solutions to expand the use of the project area, neighborhood and even the community and surrounding areas. — Tim West, PLA, Leed, AP, Landscape Architect

 I enjoy learning about the challenges facing our client communities and designing an approach to empower stakeholders to tackle those challenges through unique communication strategies.
 With each project, we understand more about the communities we serve and gather a greater appreciation for what’s been holding them back and what’s contributed to their success.
 Focusing on the positives has provided the best results, but addressing restraints head-on can set a community apart from the rest. — Wade Greiman, PE, Transportation Business Unit Leader

 What aspects of planning do you find challenging?

 It can be challenging to implement a new idea within a community, particularly with infrastructure.
 It’s human nature to be resistant to change, so something like a new roundabout, protected bike lane, or back-in angle parking in a community that’s never had one before, can be met with resistance simply because it’s new. — Mindy Moore, AICP, Planner